 Concerted efforts to promote, support, and maintain positive relationships between children in care and their primary caretakers through activities other than visitation is an area for improvement for the state, as 52% of cases reviewed during the CFSR had a strength rating.
 Efforts regarding the mother's relationship with the child (57% strength) were better than father's relationship with child (45% strength).
 PIP measurement data showed a decrease in performance, with 43.75% of cases reviewed receiving a strength rating for this item.
 However, Kentucky showed improvement in the 27th measurement period, at a 57.14% strength rating.
-Kentucky continues to show improvement in this item as evidenced in the 38th measurement period, with an increase of 11.61% from the 27th measurement period as seen in Table 31 below.
-Score decreased to 58.93% during the 03/21-12/21 PUR.
+Kentucky continues to show improvement in this item as evidenced in the 38th measurement period, with an increase of 11.61% from the 27th measurement period as seen in Table 33 below.
+Score decreased to 58.93% during the 03/21-12/21 PUR and shot up to 84.62% during the 10/22-03/23 PUR.
+Current KY CFSR scores (October 1, 2022 - March 31, 2023) show much higher ratings compared to final PIP monitoring scores with a strength rating of 93.75%.